oguzhan18/botblocker/README.md

-# SimpleCaptcha
+# Bot Blockers

-SimpleCaptcha is a lightweight CAPTCHA library designed to be easy to integrate into any website.
+Bot Blockers is a lightweight CAPTCHA library designed to be easy to integrate into any website.
 It provides multiple CAPTCHA types including text, emojis, letters, colors, and shapes.
-This documentation will guide you through the installation, configuration, and usage of SimpleCaptcha.
+This documentation will guide you through the installation, configuration, and usage of Bot Blockers.

 ## Table of Contents